 Grants and Loans

-When looking for financial assistance to help reduce the cost of international adoption, there are many organizations that can help.
-Knowing a little about the types of assistance and what you need to apply can make this process easier and more successful for you.
+When looking for financial assistance to help reduce the cost of international adoption, there are many organizations that can help and different types of assistance.
+Knowing a little about the types of assistance and what you need to apply can make this process easier and more successful.
+Here is a list of organizations that provide grants and loans.

 Tax Credit – Hope For Children Act HR1836 sec.
 202

-Effective January 2002 the federal government allows for a tax credit of up to $10,160 per adopted child.
+The federal government allows for a tax credit of up to $13,570 per adopted child.
 The credit can be claimed on your federal tax return for the year in which the adoption becomes final.
 The credit is a dollar for dollar reduction in tax liability.
-For families making less than $150,000 per year in adjusted gross income, they are eligible for the full $10,160 tax credit.
+For families making less than $150,000 per year in adjusted gross income, they are eligible for the full $13,570 tax credit.
 For families making over $150,000 in adjusted gross income the amount is reduced.
 Singles are equally eligible for the same tax credit.
-For more information regarding this law, you can visit the IRS website at: www.IRS.gov, and type in Topic 607 under search.
+For more information regarding this law, visit the IRS website.

 Many companies, large and small, now offer adoption benefits to their employees.
 Those benefits may be financial reimbursements for fees paid during the adoption or just parental leave for adoption.
 You should always check with your company’s human resources department to see if they offer these benefits and contact us to add them to the list below.
 For a list of employers offering benefits go to the National Adoption Center, National Adoption Information Clearinghouse (NAIC).